-Personalized cat collars are gaining in popularity every year.
-The concept of a gift for your cat is all the more special when it has a personal touch, for example by having a name or birthday engraved into the product.
+Personalized breakaway cat collars are gaining in popularity every year.
+A gift for your cat is all the more special when it has a personal touch, for example by having the name or birthday of your pet engraved into the product.
 But how do you find the best personalized collar for your cat?
 We compared a few of these interesting products to help you decide.
 Read on to discover which collar will suit your kitty best!

 GoTags Personalized Nylon Breakaway Collar (8 to 12 inch neck)

 Buyers guide: what to look for in a cat collar